awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-redshift-cluster.md

 `ElasticIp`  <a name="cfn-redshift-cluster-elasticip"></a>
 The Elastic IP \(EIP\) address for the cluster\.
 Constraints: The cluster must be provisioned in EC2\-VPC and publicly\-accessible through an Internet gateway\.
+Don't specify the Elastic IP address for a publicly accessible cluster with availability zone relocation turned on\.
 For more information about provisioning clusters in EC2\-VPC, go to [Supported Platforms to Launch Your Cluster](https://docs.aws.amazon.com/redshift/latest/mgmt/working-with-clusters.html#cluster-platforms) in the Amazon Redshift Cluster Management Guide\.
 *Required*: No
 *Type*: String
 *Maximum*: `2147483647`